evmos/evmos/docs/developers/guides/geth_js_console.md

 ## Use JSON-RPC methods

-Now we can use all the implemented JSON-RPC methods.
+Now we can use all implemented JSON-RPC methods.
 Find an exhaustive list of the supported JSON-RPC methods on [Evmos docs](https://docs.evmos.org/developers/json-rpc/endpoints.html).

 Below are some examples of how to use the console.